It's a great time for the English language.

 Enter Pennsylvania State Senator Daylin Leach:

 Now, normally, citizens of the republic -- including me -- would expect more decorum from an elected official, even if that official was standing up to a bully.
+As a father and a professional educator, I also feel a responsibility to be a role model.
 But these days you have to crane your neck and look in America's rear view mirror to catch a glimpse of normal, lying there in the middle of the road next to truth and integrity, bleeding out on the asphalt.
 There is nothing normal about having a president talk about destroying a legislator's career, or banning Muslims from entering the country, or grabbing women.
 There is nothing normal about that president appointing a Secretary of Education who knows NOTHING about public education and thinks we should have guns in school to protect us from grizzly bears.
 Uh huh.
 Grizzly bears.

 Sh*tgibbon also gives us a creative outlet and a path forward.
 If you're not able to vote, or participate in a public demonstration, or call your elected officials, or tie up a Trump property phone line, or take any other immediate civic action, you can still find ways to express yourself in words using what you learn from sh*tgibbon.
 Taylor Jones, a Ph.D. candidate in Linguistics at the University of Pennsylvania, builds on Ben Zimmer's concluding note that, "Metrically speaking, these words are compounds consisting of one element with a single stressed syllable and a second disyllabic element with a trochaic pattern, i.e., stressed-unstressed.
 As a metrical foot in poetry, the whole stressed-stressed-unstressed pattern is known as antibacchius."
 Jones goes on to provide a recipe for making a sh*tgibbon in two easy steps.